heythisisnate/nodemcu-smartthings/README.md

 1. Open up your alarm panel and find the cluster of wires coming from the switches throughout your house.
 Hopefully they're labeled well, otherwise you'll have some testing to do.
 Using some jumper cables, connect each pair of wires from each switch to the corresponding pin and ground on the board.
 1. Now go around your house testing it out!
 1. Once everything is working properly, you can plug the NodeMCU into a standard USB power adapter and it will automatically boot up, connect to WiFi, and start listening for switches.

+## Problems or Questions

+Please [open an issue](https://github.com/heythisisnate/nodemcu-smartthings-sensors/issues) if you run into problems or have feature requests.
+You can also [join the discussion on SmartThings community](https://community.smartthings.com/t/connect-wired-alarm-system-sensors-to-smartthings-with-a-nodemcu-esp8266/76010)

 [![Analytics](https://ga-beacon.appspot.com/UA-XXXXX-X/nodemcu-smartthings-sensors)](https://ga-beacon.appspot.com/UA-641236-8/nodemcu-smartthings-sensors)